Subic Freeport Expressway: Route description

 Beginning at the intersection of Rizal and Maritan Highways, the expressway runs northward, traversing the wetlands of the former Naval Exchange and going towards Argonaut Highway.
 The alignment curves to the right as it crosses Argonaut Highway and goes up as it enters the Bataan National Park.
 The alignment then veers in a southeasterly direction, traversing the side slopes of the mountain.
 The road enters Bataan, exiting the national park.
 There are two Total service areas: one before the Subic Bay Metropolitan Authority (SBMA) security checkpoint for southbound lanes and one near the checkpoint for northbound lanes.
 It would then curve westward, eastward, pass into one river, and repeat in the same direction.
 There is an overpass after passing the bridge and before entering Subic–Clark–Tarlac Expressway (SCTEX).
 Upon entering SCTEX, there is a toll plaza and the road forks into two: the left towards Jose Abad Santos Avenue (Olongapo–Gapan Road) and the right is a toll plaza leading to SCTEX.

 History

 The road, initially known as the Subic–Tipo Road, was built in preparation for the 1996 APEC summit that would be held in the Subic Bay Freeport Zone.
 Built by the López-owned First Philippine Infrastructure Development Corporation (now known as Metro Pacific Investments), the road was inaugurated by Philippine President Fidel V. Ramos on October 13, 1996, one month ahead of the summit.
 Toll operations began in May 1997.

+When the North Luzon Expressway was being planned for rehabilitation, the Subic Expressway's proposed route, which would span roughly 64.2 km between NLEX in San Simon, Pampanga, and Subic, was being considered.
+The project's planned sections, referred to as NLEX Phase 3: